In my previous post I looked at why you can’t keep off lost weight, so I thought I’d do a follow up showing you ways in which you can.

 That’s why I’ve made it my mission over the last few years to help as many people as possible avoid going through what happened to my dad.

-As implementation and following through is the area where so many people go wrong, I have taken what I have learnt over the last few years and developed the ’12/80 Body for Life Programme’.
+As implementation and following through is the area where so many people go wrong, I have taken what I have learnt over the last few years and developed the ’Reconstruct a Better You’ Programme, to give you all the tools, knowledge and support to take control of the life.

 What do you think?